roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  He was taking a liberty and a bit of a chance.
 If the husband didn't keep bidding, someone else would win the lot, and be expecting to take the man's wife home, as a slave.
 It could produce an awkward situation when he came to collect his lot.
 The auctioneer quickly looked down the list, to check the man's credit rating.
 They were well within his limit.

  The only concern now was if he walked away, to inform the office of the intentional mistake.
 Surely he wouldn't be so stupid as to leave the room, and let his wife end up being won by a stranger.
 He looked at the young woman, which brought the bidders attention back to her.
 It was a subtle, but worthwhile ploy.
 Especially as he gave her a longing look, as though to say, 'I would, if I could afford it'.
-Report_Story #2